It's pizza time! I am sharing my grandmother's simple Sicilian-style sheet pan pizza recipe.

 Note: alternatively, you can brush the whole crust with a little olive oil before adding the toppings for extra flavor.

-STEP 3: Season with the remaining dried oregano and red pepper flakes.
+Step Twenty-One (Picture 21 above) - Season with the remaining dried oregano and red pepper flakes.
 Add more red pepper if you like it extra spicy.

 Look at that beautifully browned and crispy crust.

-Serving suggestions
+Serving Suggestions

-Here are a few healthy combo and topping suggestions:
+Here are a few healthy suggestions:

 - Top it off with extra (vegan) cheese of your choice, arugula, or Basil leaves.

-- I usually store leftovers in the fridge, stacked in between parchment paper, and sealed in an airtight container.
+I usually store leftovers in the fridge, stacked in between parchment paper, and sealed in an airtight container.
+It will last up to five days.

-- Just reheat in the microwave or pop it back into 350 degrees preheated oven on an olive oil brushed baking sheet (my preference) until hot—time varies depending on the crispiness you want.
+Just reheat in the microwave or pop it back into 350 degrees preheated oven on an olive oil brushed baking sheet (my preference) until hot—time varies depending on the crispiness you want.

-- Freeze any leftovers or the whole pizza.
+Yes, you can.
+Freeze any leftovers or the whole pizza.

-- Then store it either in an airtight container or freezer bag and then freeze for 1 to 2 months.
+Then store it either in an airtight container or freezer bag and then freeze for 1 to 2 months.

-- Reheat it directly in a 450-preheated oven for about 12 to 15 minutes.
+Reheat it directly in a 450-preheated oven for about 12 to 15 minutes.

 Now all that is left to do is for you to try out my family's delicious Sicilian-style thick-crust pizza recipe.